ShubhamAvasthi/ug-project/README.md

     ```

 1. Repeat all the above steps for different mole fractions and plot a graph between the desired properties and the mole fractions of CO.

+## Lattice Operations Queues

+Throughout the program, three queues are maintained.
+The purpose of the queues is listed below:
+1. **First queue:** This queue consists of the sites, which are to be checked for the reaction of CO and H<sub>2</sub>.
+1. **Second queue:** This queue consists of the sites, which are to be checked for the reaction of a CH<sub>x</sub> unit with H<sub>2</sub>.
+1. **Third queue:** This queue consists of the sites, which are to be checked for the adsorption of a possible product.

 ## Some Important Subroutines